NFL mock draft roundup: How Seahawks’ moves in free agency will affect draft

 Trevor Sikkema, Pro Football Focus

-His picks: 5, Edge Tyree Wilson, Texas Tech; 20, WR Jaxon Smith-Njigba, Ohio State.
+His picks: 5, edge Tyree Wilson, Texas Tech; 20, WR Jaxon Smith-Njigba, Ohio State.

 His comments: On Wilson: “Look for the Seahawks to continue to boost the talent on their defensive line, even after free agency.
 Wilson brings a very unique and alluring skillset at 6-foot-6, 275 pounds.
-Seattle has a type, and it is big, long athletes.’”
+Seattle has a type, and it is big, long athletes.”

 On Smith-Njigba: “Smith-Njigba is one of the smoothest and most productive receivers in this draft class.
 He would form quite the trio in Seattle with Tyler Lockett and DK Metcalf.”